utshomax/postman-docs/src/pages/docs/administration/sso/admin-sso.md

 After [adding the authentication method](#configuring-single-sign-on), you can configure the IdP details.

-> To continue configuring the IdP details later, select **Configure Later**.
+> To configure the IdP details later, select **Configure Later**.
 When you're ready to continue configuring the IdP details, see [Editing SSO settings](#editing-sso-settings).

 In the **Service provider details (Postman)** section, the **Entity ID**, **Login URL**, and **ACS URL** are already populated.